 16 semester credits (24 quarter credits): JWU students can satisfy 18 or 22.5 quarter credits

 A list of known credit/course equivalencies is available at the "Courses Offered" link in the fact sheet at the top of this page.
 If you would like to take courses abroad that do not appear on the list of known credit/course equivalencies, we will help you request a new course equivalency.
 You are required to complete a Study Abroad Exchange and Foreign Course Equivalency Form for your academic plan abroad in order to coordinate your plan with Study Abroad and SAS.
 Contact your Study Abroad Advisor for assistance in completing and submitting the course equivalency form.

 Since host courses are not from the JWU catalog, you will schedule at JWU for a generic "ABRD4180" placeholder course that is holding the space for the host courses completed abroad.
 You will only be able to schedule for the placeholder course if you shared your final academic plan with SAS and official summary notes have been written in your JWU degree audit.

 Upon completion of the program, the host will send an official transcript to JWU Study Abroad.
 Previously approved courses which are successfully passed will be applied to the JWU transcript as transfer credit.
 The typical timeline for your JWU transcript to be updated is 3-5 months.

-To participate in this program and receive credit toward your JWU degree, you must complete the following steps:
+THE PROCESS To participate in this program and receive credit toward your JWU degree, you must complete the following steps:

-Each program has a mandatory orientation process which starts the term before your program starts.
+ORIENTATION Each program has a mandatory orientation process which starts the term before your program starts.
 Failure to participate in the various meetings listed below may jeopardize your ability to participate in the program.